Dandelions11/AIML-Projects/Capstone Project: Pneumonia Detection/README.md

 We trained the model by setting all the layers in the pre-trained model as non-trainable, added a custom number of fully connected layers using L2       regularizer and dropout layers, followed by the output layer using ‘sigmoid’ activation function.The models are compiled using Adam optimizer, and binary_crossentropy loss function and is fit by setting the batch_size, epochs and callbacks hyperparameters.

-**Model 2: Training the models on fully frozen layers and using image augmentation**
+**MODEL 2: Training the models on fully frozen layers and using image augmentation**

 Data Augmentation Values

 Rotation range	        5.0

 Width shift range	0.2